birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

+* February 8, 2025.
+A paper titled ["Advancing white balance correction through deep feature statistics and feature distribution matching"][fdmwb] was accepted to
+[Journal of Visual Communication and Image Representation][yjvci].

+* December 4, 2024.
+A paper titled ["Dawn: A Robust Tone Mapping Operator for Multi-Illuminant and Low-Light Scenarios"][dawn] was accepted as *Oral Presentation* in
+[VISIGRAPP 2025: 20th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications][visigrapp2025].

+* March 17, 2024.
+We take the 9th place in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2024: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2024][ntire2024].

 * August 6, 2023.
 A paper titled ["Deterministic Neural Illumination Mapping for Efficient Auto-White Balance Correction"][denim] was accepted to
 [RCV 2023: The 1st ICCV 2023 Workshop on Resource Efficient Deep Learning for Computer Vision at ICCV 2023][rcv2023].

+* March 10, 2023.
+We take the 7th place in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2023: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2023][ntire2023].

 * July 21, 2023.
 We are selected as the recipients of Kaggle Awards for [ML Reproducibility Challenge 2022][reprod2022] and rewarded with Google Cloud coupons (10K).
 Also, personally nominated for "Outstanding Reviewer" and rewarded with Google Cloud coupons (5K).